douglas86/react-node-template/README.md

 - Or post 5000 for express
 - You can also see the database by using the [Prisma Studio](https://www.prisma.io/docs/orm/tools/prisma-studio)
 - To run Prisma Studio type the command npx prisma studio
+- If you want to see all endpoints and test them without using prisma
+- You can go to the endpoint /api-docs

 ---